 All of the data assembled since the beginning of the GMP has consistently shown that the financial returns accruing to producers have been heavily influenced by the prevailing price of grain.
 While the export basis has unquestionably risen over time, it is the prevailing price of the commodity that continues to have the most sway over these returns.
 The GMP only includes the producer netback in the Monitor's annual reports since certain elements integral to the calculation are not available until after the close of the crop year itself.
 Nevertheless, current price and input-cost data is collected for both wheat and canola as a means of providing some insight into their probable impact on the per-tonne financial return arising to producers.
-Some of the changes observed during the first six months of the 2011-12 crop year are summarized below.
+Some of the changes observed during the first nine months of the 2011-12 crop year are summarized below.

-- The CWB's Pool Return Outlook (PRO) for 1 CWRS wheat (13.5% protein) moved lower in the first half.
-When gauged against the 2010-11 crop year's final realized price of \$344.96 per tonne, the PRO fell by a factor of 11.0%, closing out the period at \$307.00 per tonne.
+- The CWB's Pool Return Outlook (PRO) for 1 CWRS wheat (13.5% protein) moved steadily lower in the opening months of the 2011-12 crop year before then beginning to show signs of recovery.
+When gauged against the 2010-11 crop year's final realized price of \$344.96 per tonne, the PRO fell by a factor of 7.5%, closing out the third quarter at \$319.00 per tonne.
 Much of the impetus for this price reduction came from continued uncertainty in world markets.
 Adding to this was a restoration of healthy yield and production levels among the major growing regions of Europe and the Black Sea.
-This suggests a decline in the financial returns accruing to western producers in the 2011-12 crop year. - The Vancouver cash price for 1 Canada canola also moved lower in the first half.
-However, the average of \$557.87 per tonne proved only 1.3% below the previous crop year's final average of \$565.36 per tonne.
-This was attributable in large measure to an increase in Canadian production, which modestly undermined prices in the face of sustained demand.
-This strongly suggests only a modest impact on the per-tonne financial returns of western Canadian producers.
+Lower Black Sea exports along with contracting North American supplies in the face of brisk exports did much to raise wheat prices in the third quarter.
+Despite this latter movement, this suggests a decline in the financial returns accruing to western producers in the 2011-12 crop year. - The Vancouver cash price for 1 Canada canola also moved lower in the first months of the 2011-12 crop year before then rebounding sharply.
+Still, the average of \$580.83 per tonne proved only 2.7% above the previous crop year's final average of \$565.36 per tonne.
+Much of this initial reduction was attributable to an increase in Canadian production, which modestly undermined prices in the face of sustained demand.
+But projections of tightening year-end stocks in the face of strong domestic and foreign demand worked to substantially reverse this in the third quarter.
+This strongly suggests a moderate positive impact on the per-tonne financial returns of western Canadian producers.

 Producer-car loading has increased substantially since the beginning of the GMP.
 This has come about as a result of many factors, not the least of which has been the formation of producer-car loading groups.
-Some of the more significant changes observed in the first six months of the 2011-12 crop year are highlighted below.
+Some of the more significant changes observed in the first nine months of the 2011-12 crop year are highlighted below.